Roatleroy/Tic-Tac-Toe/README.md

 <h2> Changelog </h2>

 <strong>Future: </strong>
-- Undo function will break game if undo is the first input
-- Change undo function to only implement once every turn and not at the beginning
+- Change undo function to only implement once every turn.
 - Make AI to play if user doesn't have players to play with.

 <strong>0.5 </strong>